wiseprep/ReproducibleResearch/README.md

 For this part of the assignment, you can ignore the missing values in the dataset.

+1. Calculate the total number of steps taken per day

-1. Make a histogram of the total number of steps taken each day
+2. If you do not understand the difference between a histogram and a barplot, research the difference between them.
+Make a histogram of the total number of steps taken each day

-2. Calculate and report the **mean** and **median** total number of steps taken per day
+3. Calculate and report the mean and median of the total number of steps taken per day

 ### What is the average daily activity pattern?